Labour Market that works for everyone

 Narrowing Pay Gaps

 Pay gaps exist because one group is paid, on average, less than another group.
-For example, women are paid less than men and BAME groups are paid less than white groups.
+For example, women are paid less than men and Black, Asian and minority ethnic groups are paid less than White groups.

-• The pay gaps between the median pay for individual groups and the median pay for White British Londoners vary over time as samples change, but the Black African and Bangladeshi Londoners are consistently among the lowest paid.
-The overall White/BAME pay gap has been fairly stable between 26 and 30 per cent in London since 2014.
+- The pay gaps between the median pay for individual groups and the median pay for White British Londoners vary over time as samples change, but Pakistani, Bangladeshi and Black African Londoners are consistently among the lowest paid.
+The overall White/Black, Asian and minority ethnic pay gap has been fairly stable in London since 2014, though has started to fall in recent years, mirroring the decline seen nationally.

-• Disabled people that find work are paid less on average than their non-disabled colleagues, with a difference in the median pay of around 17 per cent in London.
+- Disabled people that are in work are paid less on average than their non-disabled colleagues, with a difference in the median pay of around 10 per cent in London.

 Fair Employment